mindgruve/mg-reverse-proxy/README.md

 If you want to use a different caching strategy (memcache, redis...), you can create your own implementation of the **StoreInterface**.

 ##Example Usage - Wordpress index.php
-In this example, we replace the source code of the index.php file for Wordpress, and instead wrap the WordPress application using the ReverseProxy.
+The index.php file for WordPress looks like...

     <?php
-    include_once(dirname( __FILE__ ) . '/wp/wp-blog-header.php');
+    include_once(dirname( __FILE__ ) . '/wp-blog-header.php');

-Becomes...
+To enable caching for your WordPress application, you instantiate a cache store (which is a local directory for this example).
+We instantiate a new CachedReverseProxy object, using the WordPress adapter, pass along the path to the bootstrap file, and the default MaxAge (which is 600 seconds in this example).

     <?php
     include_once(__DIR__ . '/../../application/vendor/autoload.php');